Skip to content

 And on top of that, the data quality is in a different league.
 Scraping gives you a static snapshot in time.
 Signals give you dynamic, real-time intent.
 You’re not just getting a list of potential employees at a target company; you’re pinpointing the exact people who are actively researching a solution right now.
 If you do need to find specific people within an organization for other reasons, you can find more guidance in our post on how to search for employees on LinkedIn.

 Ultimately, signal-based intelligence is the more sustainable and effective path forward.
-It lets you step away from the brittle, high-risk game of scraping data from LinkedIn and moves you toward a smarter, more modern form of prospecting that works with how buyers behave today.
+It lets you step away from the brittle, high-risk game of scraping data from LinkedIn and moves you toward a smarter, more modern form of prospecting that works with how prospects behave today.
 It’s about finding the people who are already looking for you.

 Your Top Questions About LinkedIn Scraping, Answered